-Figure 3 shows the responses of Member States surveyed to the question of the extent to which they adopted conservation objectives have and corresponding measures.
-Experts from four Member States indicated that their countries have them consistently in place, while seven countries have them only partially in place and only one does not have these consistently in place.
+Figure 3 shows the responses of countries surveyed to the question of the extent to which they have adopted conservation objectives and corresponding measures.
+Experts from fourteen countries indicated that their countries have them consistently in place, while nine countries have them only partially in place and four do not have these consistently in place.
 The most frequently mentioned reasons for a (partial) lack of conservation objectives/measures are a lack of financial resources and human capacity.
-Another reason put forward is the high need for data to enable targeted conservation objectives and measures (e.g. data on targets, cumulative impact of threats or connectivity of sites), for which sufficient data is currently not available or not collected, as shown by the responses of several Member States.
-Some Member State experts pointed out that certain ecosystems have proportionately more targets and related measures than others (e.g. freshwater environments in Sweden).
+A lack of a promulgated management plan with respective conservation objectives was also attested by several countries, although the lack of such a plan does not necessarily mean that no management activities/measures are carried out on the protected site.
+Another reason put forward is the high need for data to enable targeted conservation objectives and measures (e.g. data on targets, cumulative impact of threats or connectivity of sites), for which sufficient data is currently not available or not collected, as shown by the responses of several countries.
+Some country experts pointed out that certain ecosystems have proportionately more targets and related measures than others (e.g. freshwater environments in Sweden).
 Another point raised was that objectives are not always precise and often difficult to evaluate.
 Federalism with different approaches between federal states (e.g. Germany and Austria) and hurdles in terms of competences and coordination between administrations (e.g. Spain) can mean that setting objectives and measures is not a priority or that they are only included in ineffective 'paper management plans'.
-This may also include a lack of assessment of deficits in some Member States.
+This may also include a lack of assessment of deficits in some countries.
 The ambition level of the targets has also been questioned by some survey responses, in that some countries are maintaining the current conservation status of habitats and species with no efforts to improve it.
 In Greece, the legal acts for setting conservation targets or measures have not yet been completed, although recent monitoring efforts and LIFE projects are beginning to address this issue (see also Box 3 below).

-Figure 3: Extent to which nationally designated sites have consistently specific conservation objectives and related conservation measures in place, according to expert responses from 12 EU Member States.
+Figure 3: Extent to which nationally designated sites have consistently specific conservation objectives and related conservation measures in place, according to expert responses from 27 European countries.